The Todo Noise Application

 template.
 Select no

-when the tool asks if the client should be used as default:
+, the default value, when the tool asks if the client should be used as default:

 TIP

-For example, in our application the player
+For example, in our application:

-client would be accessible at http://my-domain.com
+- the player client would be accessible at

-client would be accessible at http://my-domain.com/controller
+- the controller client would be accessible at

-or by choosing the "exit" option.
+or by selecting the → exit

-Now that our project is scaffolded, let's create the schemas describing the states for each player
+Now that our project is scaffold, let's create the schemas describing the states for each player as well as the global state.

-Creating and using the shared globals
+Creating and using the shared global

 state

-client will create its own state instance from this schema. - A schema defining global variables of the application (e.g. mute, master volume) which will be unique and shared by every connected clients.
+- A schema defining global variables of the application (e.g. mute, master volume) which will be unique and shared by every connected clients.

 in the src/server/schemas/